Red-BY/FalcomModCompendium/README.md

 ### Trails of Cold Steel III *(Sen no Kiseki III)*
 - [SenPatcher](https://github.com/AdmiralCurtiss/SenPatcher) <br>

 A tool for Cold Steel games that patches them to fix numerous bugs and script issues, remove forced animation skip in Turbo mode and can do many other great things.
-Allows full customization so you can only install the feature that you want.
+Allows full customization so you can only install features that you want.
 Check the mod page to see the full feature set. <br>

 <br>

 ### Trails of Cold Steel IV *(Sen no Kiseki IV -THE END OF SAGA-)*
 - [SenPatcher](https://github.com/AdmiralCurtiss/SenPatcher) <br>

 A tool for Cold Steel games that patches them to fix numerous bugs and script issues, remove forced animation skip in Turbo mode and can do many other great things.
-Allows full customization so you can only install the feature that you want.
+Allows full customization so you can only install features that you want.
 Check the mod page to see the full feature set. <br>

 <br>